 Blockchain 4.0: Database to Knowledge Base

-- □ Blockchain = Distributed database of smart contracts - Probabilistic blockchain = Knowledge + database - Database = Who bought, who sold, what quantity, what price, what time - Knowledge = - > Where the market is going? - > Whether we should buy, sell, or hold?
+- □ Blockchain = Distributed database of smart contracts - □ Probabilistic blockchain = Knowledge + database - Database = Who bought, who sold, what quantity, what price, what time - Knowledge = - > Where is the market going? - > Whether we should buy, sell, or hold?

 Empirical Validation